YCP-Rev-Metrix/BallSpinner-Controller-v2/BSC_Ui_README.md

 	2 - ShotModePage
 	3 - AnalysisModePage
 	4 - Cloud Test
-	5 - SmartDotTestPage (Currently not used, can be replaced)
+	5 - SmartDotViewer (Currently not used, can be replaced)

 data is used if additional data needs to be sent to another page.
 Any object can be passed